Inria-Empenn/neuro_variability_splc25/README.md

 ## Postprocessing

 Change `/local/path/to/...` to your local paths

+- `/local/path/to/results` : This folder must contains the outputs of the pipeline execution step.
+Will be mapped to `/results` in the container.

 ``` sh
 docker run -u root -v "/local/path/to/results:/results" fmri-conf-runner python -u postprocess.py --results "/results"
 ```